 The 18 Most Popular Chiropractic Tools and Equipment

-There’s no question that the most important chiropractic tools or equipment are the trained practitioner’s own hands.
-While performing adjustments, however, or running a chiropractic office, there are certain other chiropractic tools can aid in running a chiropractic office efficiently.
+There’s no question that the most important chiropractor tools or equipment are the trained practitioner’s own hands.
+While performing adjustments, however, or running a chiropractic office, there are certain other chiropractor tools, such as a fully integrated chiropractic EHR system, that can aid in running a chiropractic office efficiently.

 1. Chiropractic Tables

-One of the most crucial tools in any office are chiropractic tables.
-The types of tables found in a practice may depend on a chiropractor’s personal preference or techniques used.
-Different tables serve different purposes, such as the traction table for decompression or the drop table to add extra force for the adjustment by way of gravity.
+One of the most crucial chiropractor tools in any office is a chiropractic table.
+The tables found in a practice depend on a chiropractor’s personal preference or techniques used.
+Different tables serve different purposes, such as the traction table for decompression or the drop table to add extra gravitational force for the adjustment.

 2. Activator Adjustment Tool